The Suitcase Royale: Chronicles of a Sleepless Moon

 The show centered around a wardrobe, which fit the whole set, and was reinforced with the DIY approach idiosyncratic of the company.
 The wardrobe doubled as the underground vessel that took the characters of the Butcher (O'Neil), the Doctor (Walton) and the Newsman (O'Farrell) deep beneath the earth.
 Chronicles premiered in March 2004 at the Melbourne Next Wave Festival.
 It went on to be performed at Lanfranchis Memorial Discothèque and the Adelaide Fringe Festival in 2005.
 It was performed as a part of the Melbourne Comedy Festival in April 2006.
 It travelled to the Edinburgh Fringe Festival in August 2006.
 Chronicles was shown at the Andy Warhol Memorial Theatre in Pittsburgh, PA in November 2007.
 The show is later voted #4 in the top 20 events of Pittsburgh in 2007.
-It was performed at the Ruhrfestspiele in Recklinghausen, Germany June 2008 where a companion comic book was created by a local artist.
+It was performed at the Ruhrfestspiele in Recklinghausen, Germany, in June 2008 where a companion comic book was created by a local artist.
 It was then performed in the Bosco Theatre in Dublin as part of the Dublin Fringe Festival and at the Soho Theatre in London in September 2008.